-Not only is GFE the initial step in licensing, but mastering the fundamentals is a key building block in the entire operator training program.
-Understanding “why” the plant behaves the way it does, not just “how” it behaves, is critical.
-At 2:00 am, when something abnormal happens, you need your operator to have a thorough understanding of the fundamentals, and the confidence to react properly.
+Not only is GFE the initial step in licensing, mastering the fundamentals is a key building block in the entire plant operator program.
+Understanding “why” the plant behaves the way it does, not just “how”, is critical.
+At 2:00 a.m., when something abnormal happens, you need your operator to have a thorough understanding of the plant fundamentals and confidence to react properly.

-Unfortunately, teaching fundamentals often creates challenges for your training department.
-The training occurs infrequently and requires a wide-ranging knowledge of several complex subjects.
-So training departments are often hard-pressed to balance their everyday challenges with the need to maintain an experienced staff with the recent practice and long-term experience to provide top-notch fundamentals training.
+Unfortunately, teaching fundamentals often creates challenges.
+The training occurs infrequently and requires wide-range knowledge of several complex subjects.
+Training departments are often hard-pressed to balance their everyday challenges with the need to maintain an experienced staff with recent practice and long-term experience to provide top-notch fundamentals training.

 Hidden costs of In-House Generic Fundamentals Training

-Based on the structure of your training program and the number of new license classes, your instructors may not have taught the course in 18 to 36 months.
-Not every SRO Instructor can be (or wants to be) a GFE instructor.
+Based on the structure of your training program and number of new license classes, your instructors may not have taught the course in 18 to 36 months.
+Not every SRO Instructor can or wants to be a GFE instructor.
 The course is fast and intense, and many instructors prefer to teach more advanced courses.
-While they conduct fundamentals training, your plant’s most talented and experienced instructors are no long available for advanced training or other critical tasks such as:
+While they conduct nuclear generic fundamentals training, your plant’s most talented and experienced instructors are no long available for advanced training or other critical tasks such as:

 - Developing courses and updating lesson plans

 - Evaluating and updating training materials